Orthopedic Injury Rehab in Columbia MD

 Sprain injuries occur when the ligaments are stretched or torn.
 Ligaments are tissues connecting bone to bone.

 With a specialty in treating conditions affecting the back, neck, shoulders, elbows, joints, hands, wrists, legs, ankles, and feet, our top rated physical therapists ensure that each patient receives the quality care they deserve.
 Also, our physical therapists are skilled in treating tendon, ligament, and cartilage injuries, as well as arthritis of hands, hips, knees, and of any other upper or lower extremity.

 Our Promise: To Deliver Quality Care and Positive Results

 BEAT Physical Therapy clinic provides comprehensive and one-on-one physical therapy and rehabilitation programs for our patients.
-Our specialty-trained professionals work hand-in-hand with trusted physicians around Howard County, Baltimore County, and Baltimore City to provide customized treatment plans that are designed to alleviate pain, restore range of motion, and increase strength.
+Our specialty-trained professionals work hand-in-hand with trusted physicians around Howard County, Baltimore County, Baltimore City, and Clarksville to provide customized treatment plans that are designed to alleviate pain, restore range of motion, and increase strength.